stephenwilde247/AthenaDiscordBot/README.md

-                    😀😀😀 Talk Bot Written in Python by Stephen Wilde 😀😀😀 Released to you for free!
+                    😀😀😀 Talk Bot Written in Python by Stephen Wilde 😀😀😀 I call it "Athena" but you can call it what ever you want Released to you for free!
                        Check out my website: https://stephenwilde.net